Casper12345/JPEG-Uploader/README.md

 Software stack:

-The application is build using Java version 1.8
+The application is build using Java version 1.8.

+Boostrap version 3.

-Project Built with Maven.
+Project Built using Maven.

 Controllers, Models were written using Spring Boot Framework.